ibice/go-rsh/README.md

 # Remote shell over gRPC

 This project demonstrates how a remote shell session can be spawned using gRPC as transport.
+It contains a library, client and a server CLIs.

 No authorization is made and all session requests are accepted.